codeforamerica/form-flow/README.md

 In the case of the `crossValidationAction`, error messages are returned so that they can be displayed on the screen with any other validation error messages.

-There are four types of actions available in the Form Flow library:
+There are five types of actions available in the Form Flow library:

 | Action Name                | Data Available              | Returns                | Action Definition                                                                                                                                                                                                                                                                                                                                          |
 |----------------------------|-----------------------------|------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|